moloch54/b4blood/README.md

 sudo python3 b4blood/setup.py
 ```

-Download kerbrute for your computer (amd64 or 386 CPU):
+Download NOT THE LATEST VERSION of Kerbrute for your computer (amd64 or 386 CPU):
 https://github.com/ropnop/kerbrute/releases
 Rename it to "kerbrute"